paazmaya/sakugawa/README.md

 selectors present in a single CSS file.
 This limitation of 4095 selectors created the need for CSS splitter, which might be the main use case of this task runner plugin.

+Those versions also come with other number related limits, such as the amount of `@import` rules used in a single file.
+That limit is 31 for sheets and the imported sheet can have descending imports up to 4 levels total.

 Since IE8 and earlier, do not support media queries, but IE9 does, there is an option for handling media queries differently, based on the targeted IE version.
 By separating media queries in to a different file, it will allow the to include that CSS file [conditionally][] only when